CodingLawyersClub/todo-instructions/README.md

 Go to Github Desktop.
 On the top left, select the current respository as `todo`.
 You can see all the changes we've made from when this file was last committed (or saved to a specific version).
 We want all these changes so you can leave everything.
 If you didn't want specific changes you would uncheck.
 We'll do this another time.
 For summary, put, "V1" or something else that  captures the current state of our app.
 Then press commit.
 The top right should now give you an option to "push" the branch.
 Pushing saves to Github and automatically deploys our app to Heroku.
 Push the app.
 Do the exact same process for the `todo-backend` by selecting it from the dropdown in the top left and following the same instructions.

 Great!
 All your code is uploaded.
 Because auto deploy is on, it's automatically deploying to your endpoint.
 After a couple of minutes you can go to the public url you noted in `agent.js`.
 As a reminder, mine is https://barabander-todo-frontend.herokuapp.com/ so yours should look very similar.

+# 🎉🎉🎉 Congrats, you have just built your first full-fledged production grade React App! 🎉🎉🎉